The Two Extremes Of Latin America – A Story Of Insecurity And Kindness From Venezuela

 After visiting Venezuela, many people have asked me how it was.
 But it’s not like a “how was it” question.
 It’s like a “how did you survive” question.

-It’s a bit late, but I’ll share this story that I think perfectly summarizes Venezuela and even all of Latin America to some extent.
+It’s a bit late, but I think this story of two extremes perfectly summarizes Venezuela and even all of Latin America to some extent.

 When I was in Caracas, on one of my sightseeing days I decided to check out the national theater.
 While in El Salvador, I had the good fortune of going into the national theater and seeing some musicians practicing.